nextflow-io/training/README.md

 ### Reopening a Gitpod session

 Any running workspace will be automatically stopped after 30 minutes.
 You can open the environment again by going to https://gitpod.io/workspaces and finding your previous environment, then clicking the three dot button to the right, and selecting Open.

+If you save the URL from your previous Gitpod environment, you can just paste this into your browser to open the previous environment.
+Environments are saved for up to two weeks, but don't rely on their existance, download any important files you want for posterity.

 Alternatively, you can start a new workspace by clicking the green gitpod button, or following the Gitpod URL: https://gitpod.io/#https://github.com/seqeralabs/nf-training-public